lispercat/sailpoint-iiq-dev-accelerator/README.md

 * You need to have a running Sailpoint IIQ instance to where you can connect as admin
 * I used IIQ 8.0p1 as a testing environment for the extension, but it should work with 7.3 and lower
 * For the extension I used latest VSCode (version 1.45.1 at the moment) on Windows 10.
-* For better results you may want to use SSD which provides a building framework for multiple IIQ environments/targets
+* For better results you may want to use SSB which provides a building framework for multiple IIQ environments/targets

 ## Extension Settings

-* `iiq.dev-accelerator.environment`: your target environment for SSD build (that you specify for SPTARGET) like sandbox, dev, uat, prod etc
+* `iiq.dev-accelerator.environment`: your target environment for SSB build (that you specify for SPTARGET) like sandbox, dev, uat, prod etc
   * When you run the extension for the **first time** and the environment is not set, you'll be presented an input dialog where you can put it.

 To specify the environment you may also add this to your settings.json: